eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### Digital Finance
 The EUDI Wallet Solutions SHALL facilitate complying with strong customer authentication requirements.
-In line with the Commission’s Retail Payments Strategy[^9], the use case would be developed in close coordination with Member States’ advisory groups on retail payments and the finance industry.
+In line with the Commission's Retail Payments Strategy[^9], the use case would be developed in close coordination with Member States' advisory groups on retail payments and the finance industry.

 #### Digital Travel Credential